 A maximum of two people over the age of 16 from one household could apply to participate in the citizens' assembly.
 The questionnaire could be answered via an online form, by telephone or Viber number and at a ballot box in the town hall.
 In addition, the senders of the letters conducted interviews with some of the citizens contacted and introduced them to the citizens' assembly process by asking them a few questions.

-Through the citizens' assembly, the administration in Mostar aims to seriously address the concerns of the citizens, who will thus be more involved in policy development and local decision-making.
+Through the citizens' assembly, the administration in Mostar aimed to seriously address the concerns of the citizens, who will thus be more involved in policy development and local decision-making.

 Council of Europe project